fmakayi/fmakayi.github.io/_posts/2021-04-06-Arvato-Project.md

 The "CUSTOMERS" file contains three extra columns ('CUSTOMER_GROUP', 'ONLINE_PURCHASE', and 'PRODUCT_GROUP'), which provide broad information about the customers depicted in the file.
 The  "MAILOUT_TRAIN" file included one additional column, "RESPONSE", which indicated whether or not each recipient became a customer of the company.
 In the "MAILOUT_TEST" subset it has been removed; it is against that withheld column that the final predictions will be assessed in the Kaggle competition.

-Five columns ('ALTER_KIND1','ALTER_KIND2','ALTER_KIND3','ALTER_KIND4','KK_KUNDENTYP','EXTSEL992') have more than 50% of the data missing, as a result there were dropped from the data frame
+Five columns ('ALTER_KIND1','ALTER_KIND2','ALTER_KIND3','ALTER_KIND4','KK_KUNDENTYP','EXTSEL992') have more than 50% of the data missing, as a result there were dropped from the data frame.

 ## *Data Visualization*